MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgIdentityProvider.md

 ```

 ### -ClientSecret
-The client secret for the application obtained when registering the application with the identity provider.
+The client secret for the application.
+This is the client secret obtained when registering the application with the identity provider.
 This is write-only.
 A read operation will return ****.
-This is a required field.
 Required.
 Not nullable.